m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 Now, we will see what is happening when a node identifies that a link that it is connecting it to one of its neighbors as changed.

-Let’s consider the following example topology below:
+Let's consider the following example topology below:

 ![](https://assets.omscs.io/notes/0065.png)